montyr75/da_bootcamp/courses/start_programming_with_dart/finding_isograms/instructions.md

 Now that we have a list of letters instead of a string containing an unbroken word, we can use the `sort()` method to reorder those letters.
 This will place any duplicate letters next to each other, which will help us find those duplicates easily in a loop.

 We use the `lastLetter` variable to keep track of the last letter we examined.
-On the loop's first iteration, its value will still be `null`, while `letter` points to the first letter of the word.
+On the loop's first iteration, its value will still be `null`, while `letter` points to the first letter of the sorted word.
 Since no letter is equal to `null`, the `if` statement will be `false`.
 At the end of the loop, we save the current letter as `lastLetter`, to be compared on the next iteration.

 If `letter` is ever the same as `lastLetter`, we've found a duplicate, and the word is not an isogram.
 In that case, we immediately `return` from the function, ending the loop and the function early.